-Introduction to āsana, fitness and health.
+Introduction to āsanas, fitness and health.

-All of us aspire to be healthy, and being healthy is easy.
-It only requires commonsense, an understanding of the body, willingness to change and discipline.
+All of us aspire to be healthy, and being healthy is our birthright.
+It only requires common sense, an understanding of the body, and also the willingness to change and be disciplined.
+Let us understand how āsanas go a long way in enriching our health, with just discipline and regular practice.

 What we fail to realise is that good health is not only our right, but also our responsibility.

-So, how do we access good health through āsana?
+So, how do we become healthy through āsanas?

 Importantly, the good thing about āsana is that the benefits will be visible from day#1.